skulkarni218/skulkarni218.github.io/tabs/workexperience.md

 			<li class="first">
 				<h5>Business Intelligence Analyst<span class="duration"><i class="fa fa-calendar color"></i> Jan 2020 - Present </span></h5>
 				<h6><span class="fa fa-briefcase"></span> iConsult Collaborative, Syracuse, USA</h6>
 				<p>I am building a data warehouse for 11 million records of health insurance claims from several hospitals to assist insurance companies with predictive analytics.
+				To begin with, I am gathering and analyzing business requirements to create requirement specification document by working closely with stakeholders.
-				To achieve this, the team and I are engineering ETL processes by developing data modeling worksheets and logical data mappings to stage data using SSIS packages.
+				Then the team and I are engineering ETL processes by using SSIS packages and SQL for data modeling and logically mapping data to Data Warehouse.
 				To provide management with statistical findings and conclusions, I am designing, deploying and maintaining SSRS and SSAS reports.</p>
 			</li>